Nursing Science: Nursing Science DN

 • Residencies.
 Students must complete three residencies consisting of intensive on-campus sessions lasting three to five days each.

 • Literature Review Paper.
-The literature review paper topic and objectives/questions must be approved by the supervisor (with signed documentation by the student and supervisor on the PhD Student Milestones Tracking Sheet) by November 30 of Year 1.
+The literature review paper topic and objectives/questions must be approved by the supervisor (and documented on the DN Student Milestones Tracking Sheet) by November 30 of Year 1.

 • The literature review paper must be submitted by April 30 of Year 1.
 The submitted literature review paper will be formally reviewed and evaluated by the supervisor and at least one additional thesis committee member.
 Written and verbal feedback about the submitted literature review paper will be provided to the student at a supervisory committee meeting.
 For the literature review paper to be considered a pass, both faculty members' assessments of the literature review paper must be at the successful completion or pass level.
 If both assessments are considered pass, the student will receive a satisfactory rating at their supervisory committee meeting.
 If one or both paper reviews are rated failure or not pass, then the student receives an unsatisfactory rating at the supervisory committee meeting.